JoacimLord/The-Luna-Framework/README.md

-# The Luna Framework(LFW) - Version 1.04.00
+# LFW (The Luna Framework) - Version 1.05.00

-Last update:

-- Added new defines (+ doc ), including new API call for creating and loading textures.
-(220623)
-- Added imgui.ini (+ doc ) for easier setup since the viewport window sometimes were missing at startup.
-(220623)
-- Added documentation for usage of the "Debug"-namespace.
-(220620)
-- Added a "Debug" namespace with functions to print text messages to a ImGui window with specified colors in runtime.
-(220620)
-- Added a basic math lib and LFW::Vector(Vec2, Vec3, Vec4) implementation with functionality.
-(220620)
-- Added documentation for LFW::Mathf:: and LFW::Vecs::.
-(220620)

-- Added a WIP implementation of a scene camera with some basic behaviours.
-Example in <Main.cpp> and below in 'API DOC'.
-(220612)
-- Added basic support for multiple shaders.
-Now possible to render textures and simple shader colors at the same time.
-(220608)

-(last edited 220620)

-"The Luna Framework"(LFW) is a low level framework based on the API of the game engine "Luna" (currently in development).
+LFW is a low level framework based on the API of my 3D game engine "Luna" (currently in development).

-The intention of this framework is to build any kind of GUI app, but it's probably most suitable for simple 2D games for now.
+The intention of this framework is to build any kind of GUI app, but it's probably most suitable for simple 2D games at this stage.
+It currently only support development on Windows with Visual Studio Community 2019.

-It only supports 2D graphics and GUI, audio wil also be added in the near future.
+The framework has full 2D support but misses audio and font rendering, this is currently being worked on and will be added in the near future.
 The API is heavily based on the syntax of the library SFML with a similar setup for your main loop and rendering (examples of how you get started is in the Main.cpp file in the Sandbox project).
-The framework always renders graphics to a framebuffer that displays it in a ImGui window called "Viewport".
-Therefore, we need to #include <imgui/imgui.h> in our main file.

-If you don't want to use opengl for graphics and only intends to create a "ImGui-only" app, feel free to just use the ImGui-Viewport as your main window.
-Support to turn off the viewport will come in a later update.

 Third party libraries in use: